ShobaS/Daily-Log/log.md

 Day 76:
 Read a article in Javascript and tried to run the Journal app.
 Getting error in docker-compose.
 Have to look into it and resolve it.

+Day 77:
+Tried to install pgadmin and connect with postgres.
+But its not working as of now.
+Have to sort out any other way to connect to postgres.